jeffthemaximum/mals-app/README.md

     - [X] delete JoinChatJob of chat thats deleted
     - [X] keyboard hides input on Home
     - [X] location isn't updating
+    - [ ] if user1 on Messages, and user2 sends message to chat, when user1 enters chat, user1 wont see that new message
 - testing
     - [ ] E2E https://github.com/wix/Detox
 - dist